last updated: 1/14/2020

 Sapa is a mountain town in northwest Vietnam, famous for its towering peaks, steep rice terraces and picturesque villages nestled between every breathtaking view.
 It is one of Vietnam’s top tourist destinations, and for very good reason.
-The mountains are home to distinct ethnic minorities who are willing to open their homes to travelers for a chance to learn about their unique local cultures, and explore their beautiful homeland.
-It is also one of the best places for trekking in Vietnam, and is home to the country’s largest mountain—Mt Fansipan.
+The mountains are home to distinct ethnic minorities who are willing to open their homes to travelers for a chance to learn about their unique local cultures and explore their beautiful homeland.
+It is also one of the best places for trekking in Vietnam and is home to the country’s largest mountain—Mt Fansipan.
 For these reasons and more, Sapa is firmly etched on the tourist trail.
 Unfortunately, in recent years, people have begun to find Sapa’s charms overshadowed by the tourist crowds.

 Sapa Town is where the transformation is most apparent.
 New hotels are popping up in every available space and people flock to the streets trying to make any extra income they can.
-With their language skills, the local women can be incredibly assertive in their sales tactics and are not afraid to get in your personal space.
-It’s very different to the streets of Hanoi, just 5 hours away, where most people won’t even look twice at a foreigner.
+With their language skills, local women can be incredibly assertive in their sales tactics and are not afraid to get in your personal space.
+It’s very different from the streets of Hanoi, just 5 hours away, where most people won’t even look twice at a foreigner.
 Having to turn so many people down is at first a little sad, and then increasingly frustrating.

 Of course, with all this change and development, there are some who get left behind.
 This is often the case for the most pushy of minority people who come from deep in the valley, in the more remote villages, to sell their handicrafts or attempt to take tourists back to their village.
 They have seen the benefits of tourism and they will go out of their way to try and receive some for themselves.

-Travelers come to Sapa hoping to escape into nature, the tranquility of the mountains, and engage in friendly cultural exchange.
+Travelers come to Sapa hoping to escape into nature, the tranquility of the mountains and engage in friendly cultural exchange.
 Sometimes, what they find is construction, crowds at every turn, and feeling like a walking wallet.

 Well, let us count the ways!...

 Despite a decade of development and hasty tourist infrastructure, Sapa is still one of the most beautiful places in Vietnam.
 There may be a giant cable car etched across mighty Mount Fansipan, and hotels cropping up (even in tiny villages), but the core of the Sapa Valley—its craggy mountains and vibrant green hue—cannot be changed.
-If you can look past the modernisation, the neon lights, and the crowds of other tourists, the beauty of Sapa will reward you.
+If you can look past the modernization, the neon lights and the crowds of other tourists, the beauty of Sapa will reward you.

 In fact, over the last few years, the tourism industry and local entrepreneurs have begun to take on a more sustainable view of tourism development.
 New boutique hotels are more often than not keeping with traditional design.